The Enbridge Northern Gateway is a proposed pipeline and oil tanker project that would ship Alberta oilsands via Kitimat, British Columbia.

-In April 2014, citizens of Kitimat voted against Enbridge Northern Gateway in a plebiscite.
+In April 2014, citizens of Kitimat voted against Enbridge Northern Gateway in a non-binding vote.
 Two months later, the federal government announced it had decided to approve the project.

 Still, after 10 years on the table (Enbridge signed a deal with PetroChina more than a decade ago), Enbridge has no firm shipping agreements with oil producers and is widely believed to be dead in the water.

-Here's our news and analysis of the Enbridge Northern Gateway pipeline project:
+DeSmog Canada's latest news coverage on the Enbridge Northern Gateway pipeline

 This is a guest post by David Suzuki.